 The joint Australia New Zealand Food Standards Code requires all packaged food to be labeled with nutritional information on how much fat, protein, energy, carbohydrates, and salt is in the product.
 Labels must also show the percentage of key ingredients and all the main ingredients that may cause allergies.

 Detailed guidance on Australia’s food labeling requirements is available in the Food & Agricultural Import Regulations and Standards (FAIRS) report from the Office of Agricultural Affairs, U.S. Embassy Canberra.
-This report is updated each year and a copy of the latest FAIRS report is available on the following website (search for FAIRS Country Report which can be found under the Exporter Assistance category).
+This report is updated each year and a copy of the latest FAIRS report is available on the FAS website (search for FAIRS Country Report which can be found under the Exporter Assistance category).
 Information on the Food Standards Code (including a nutritional panel example and calculator) can also be viewed on the website of Food Standards Australia New Zealand (FSANZ).

 U.S. exporters should work with their Australian importer to ensure that their products comply with Australian Federal and State Government labeling regulations before shipping any product.